Eucalyptus globulus: Unusual specimens

+They typically grow from 30–55 m tall.
+There are historical claims of much taller trees, with Tasmanian D. W. Lewin claiming that the tallest was 101 m.

 Plantations

 Blue gum is one of the most extensively planted eucalypts.
 Its rapid growth and adaptability to a range of conditions is responsible for its popularity.
 It is especially well-suited to countries with a Mediterranean-type climate, but also grows well in high altitudes in the tropics.

 It comprises 65% of all plantation hardwood in Australia with approximately 4,500 km² planted.

-In about 1860 Francis Cook planted the tree on Monserrate Palace, his property at Sintra in Portugal and within twenty years it had attained the height of 100 m and a circumference of 5 m.
-By 1878 the tree ″had spread from one end of Portugal to the other″.
-In 1878 the tree was also planted, partly on Cook's recommendation, in Galway, Ireland to reclaim ″useless bog land″.E. globulus begun to be planted as plantations in Los Lagos and Los Ríos regions of Chile in the 1990s.
+In about 1860 Francis Cook planted the tree on the Monserrate Palace, his property at Sintra in Portugal.
+By 1878 the tree "had spread from one end of Portugal to the other".

+E. globulus begun to be planted as plantations in Los Lagos and Los Ríos regions of Chile in the 1990s.
 However at these latitudes around the 40th parallel south the tree is at the southern border of the climatic conditions where it can grow, hence good growth in this part of southern Chile requires good site selection such as sunny north-facing slopes.
 Some of these plantations grow on red clay soil.

 Uses

 Timber

 Blue gum timber is yellow-brown, fairly heavy, with an interlocked grain, and is difficult to season.
-It has poor lumber qualities due to growth stress problems, but can be used in construction, fence posts and poles.
+It has poor timber quality due to growth stress problems, but can be used in construction, fence posts and poles.